leoshimo/vrs/docs/design-experience.md

 It is still a manual retry of the whole call.
 Only the outer arguments are captured; queries inside the function run again.
 Earlier effects can be repeated, and the record is lost when the service restarts.
-The [manual](manual.md#failed-actions) gives the precise limits.
+See the [implementation](../scripts/vrsjmp.ll).
 Durable execution is a different problem.

 <a id="let-the-clients-learn-what-is-available"></a>